There's never been a better time to explore your own backyard.

 Hands up if you know Toronto's major tourist attractions but haven’t actually seen or done those activities yourself.
 Consider exploring them now!

-Picking a centrally located hotel like the Fairmont Royal York means you’ll be steps from major attractions.
-Must-see attractions like the CN Tower, the Hockey Hall of Fame, Union Station, Ripley’s Aquarium and the Steamwhistle Brewery are just steps away from the hotel.
+Picking a centrally located hotel like the Fairmont Royal York means you’ll be close to major attractions.
+Must-see attractions like the CN Tower, the Hockey Hall of Fame, Union Station, Ripley’s Aquarium and the Steam Whistle Brewery are just steps away from the hotel.

-Aside from the spa, Hotel X is right along the Lakeshore… perfect for jogging along Lake Ontario, walking, cycling or just relaxing.
+If you’re looking for a bit more wellness on your “treat yourself weekend”, Hotel X is right along the Lakeshore, which makes it perfect for jogging along Lake Ontario, walking, cycling or just relaxing.
 And if it happens to be an ActiveTO weekend with part of the Lakeshore closed to traffic, you’ll have even more space to get moving.

 Escape at the Shangri-La Hotel

-It’s also in a great location next to Osgoode Station so you can explore more of Toronto’s diverse neighbourhoods.
+It’s also in a great location next to Osgoode Station, so you can explore more of Toronto’s diverse neighbourhoods.
 Want to get a taste of Italy?
 Hit up Little Italy for some of the yummiest gelato and pasta in town.
-Need a little dose of Greek island sunshine?
+Need a little dose of Greek island vibes?
 The Danforth is your spot to soak up some Greek culture.

 Never Have I Ever at the Sheraton

 Book a centrally located hotel like the Sheraton Centre Toronto.
-This makes it easier to tackle more on your never-have-I-ever list.
-Then, you can finish off the day back at the hotel with a relaxing swim year round in the indoor/outdoor heated pool, or workout in the 24-hour fitness centre.
+This hotel makes it easier to tackle more on your Never Have I Ever list.
+Then, you can finish off the day back at the hotel with a relaxing swim year-round in the indoor/outdoor heated pool or work out in the 24-hour fitness centre.

 Thrill-seekers don't have to go far to do the CN Tower EdgeWalk (and conquer that fear of heights!).
-If you're more adventurous with your stomach, the Sheraton is also close to the culinary wonders from Assembly Chef's Hall.
-There are plenty of options and the menu changes daily.
-Try something you probably haven't had before like Tachi, Canada's first traditional stand-up omakase restaurant, which serves sushi lovers just like the stand-up sushi shops in Japan.
+If you're more adventurous with your stomach, the Sheraton is also close to the culinary wonders of Chef's Hall.
+There are plenty of options, and the menu changes daily.
+Try something you probably haven't had before, like Tachi, Canada's first traditional stand-up omakase restaurant, which serves sushi lovers just like the stand-up sushi shops in Japan.